The Android Doze problem will only be experienced by phones on Android 6.0 and above and will not occur when the device is on the charger

 - Users with adequate WiFi, but marginal cell service, can find their incoming calls going to voicemail if their phone has been sleeping for a short period of time.
 This happens because after sleeping for a period of time (varies 2-60 mins), the Android Doze function turns off WiFi transmit and receivers to conserve battery.
 When the phone is in Doze and a call comes in, RW will try to wake the phone with Googles Firebase Cloud Messaging via the Cell service, if it doesn’t wake up fast enough to connect the call via the Internet they then send the call via cell … but if cell service is unavailable the call goes to voicemail.

-Latest Method to Manage Doze, published by @jBen
+Latest Method to Manage Doze, published and supported by @jBen Ambassador

-- The macro doesn’t provide the ability to function properly if a phone is locked, this is a limitation imposed by Android.
+The macro code doesn’t provide the ability to function properly if a phone is locked, this is a limitation imposed by Android and is documented by the Macroidroid author.

 - Success will vary by phone, as my testing is limited … (Moto X4 ok 100%, Galaxy 20 Ultra fails 100%), therefore I have left the code in, and invite feedback from users.